 The broad-leaved evergreens are valued chiefly for their evergreen foliage, but many of them possess other desirable ornamental traits (Figure 1).
 They are generally clean plants, dropping few leaves at any one time, and they never become overgrown and weedy as some other ornamentals do.
 In addition, most of them are relatively free from insect and disease problems.

-Locate broad-leaved evergreens subject to winter injury so they receive protection from the wind and afternoon sun, especially in winter.
+Broad-leaved evergreens subject to winter injury should be located where they will receive protection from the wind and afternoon sun, especially in winter.
 North and east sides of buildings are ideal.
-Wind and sun protection from fences or large plants also helps prevent injury.
+Wind and sun protection provided by fences or large plants also helps prevent injury.

-Broad-leaved evergreens should be fertilized only in the spring.
+Fertilize broad-leaved evergreens only in spring.
 Summer or fall fertilization may induce late-season growth that is highly susceptible to winter injury.
 Winter scorch of foliage can also develop if plants dry out over winter.
-To prevent this, water plants in late summer and fall if rainfall has been deficient.
+To prevent winter scorch, water plants in late summer and fall if rainfall has been deficient.

-Size of plant is also important to winter hardiness of some species.
-A small, young plant may be easily killed, whereas a larger, older plant of the same species is quite hardy when larger plants are used.
+Size and age of a plant are also important to winter hardiness of some species.
+A small, young plant may be easily killed, whereas a larger, older plant of the same species is quite hardy.

 Poor culture, attacks by insects or disease, or any other factor that weakens a plant makes it more subject to winter injury.

-Boxwood is one of many broad-leaved evergreens popular in Missouri.
+Southern magnolia is one of many broad-leaved evergreens popular in Missouri.
 Photo courtesy of the Mizzou Botanic Garden.

 Selecting broad-leaved evergreens

-Many plants described in the following section are not hardy in all parts of the state.
+Many plants described in the following section are not hardy in all parts of Missouri.
 The zones where a plant can be most reliably grown are listed with each plant.
-These plant-hardiness zones correspond to the ones shown on the map in Figure 2.
+These plant-hardiness zones correspond to those shown on the map in Figure 2.
 They are based on the average annual minimum winter temperature taken from long-term weather records.
 Soil type, rainfall and summer temperature also affect winter hardiness.
 Therefore, these zones are only a rough estimate of a plant's ability to grow in a particular area.

 When broad-leaved evergreens are planted and located properly, they can add year-round interest to the landscape and provide a pleasant contrast to needle-leaved evergreens in both winter and summer.